-- The purchase price: The buyer shall pay the hammer price together with a premium thereon of 20% (minimum £2 per lot) +vat.
-In the case of lots purchased through Golding Young Live this will be charged 24% (minimum £2 per lot) +vat and through internet bidding platform the-saleroom.com this will charged at 28% (minimum £2 per lot) +vat on the hammer price.
+- The purchase price: The buyer shall pay the hammer price together with a premium thereon of 24% (minimum £2 per lot) +vat.
+In the case of lots purchased through external internet bidding platforms such as the-saleroom.com this will charged at 29.5% (minimum £2 per lot) +vat on the hammer price.

 - Value Added Tax: VAT on the hammer price is imposed by law on all items listed with an asterisk or double asterisk or marked with a red dot on the lot number.
 VAT is charged at the appropriate rate prevailing by law at the date of sale and is payable by buyers of relevant lots.
 (Please refer to ‘Information for buyers’ for a brief explanation of the VAT position).

 (1) Immediately a lot is sold you will:

 - give to us, if requested, proof of identity, and

 - pay to us the total amount due in cash or in such other way as is agreed by us.

 (2) Any payments by you to us may be applied by us towards any sums owing from you to us on any account whatever without regard to any directions of you or your agent, whether express or implied.

 - Title and Collection of purchases:

 (1) The ownership of any lots purchased shall not pass to you until you have made payment in full to us of the total amount due of all lots on your account.
 You are responsible for insurance and risk of all lot purchases at the fall of the hammer.

 (2) You shall at your own risk and expense collect any lots that you have purchased and paid for not later than three working days following the day of the auction or upon the clearance of any cheque used for payment (if later) after which you shall be responsible for any collection, storage and insurance charges.